Joscelin1/Whole-cell-Patching-Analysis/README.md

-# Calcium-Imaging-Analysis
+# Whole-cell-Patching-Analysis
-Code for analyzing GP calcium traces
+Code for Whole-cell-Patching-Analysis of GP neurons